danriti/moleskine/faking-the-funk/README.md

 ## We Want the Funk

-To being, let's take a look at some of the tools we're going to use in this
+To begin, let's take a look at some of the tools we're going to use in this
 exercise:

 - [requests][7], a fantastic HTTP library
 - [httmock][8], a mocking library for requests
+- [Github API][9], external service we are going to mock

 [1]: https://dev.twitter.com/docs/auth